Amsterdam/signals/docs/ZDS/code/exceptions.md

 [back](./index.md)

 This are some default exceptions.
-Some exceptions that are returned from the `ZDS` components will be catched.
+Some exceptions that are returned from the `ZDS Components` will be catched.
 These Exceptions will be thrown so we know how to handle it further.

 So if we get the CaseNotCreatedException we will know that we don't have to continue connecting the